Firanel/project_actions/readme.md

 Set `extends = true` to extend default options instead of overriding them.
 The elements of the `project_actions` array are either names of builtin actions or objects of the form:
-- `condition`: name of a file which must be present in the project root or a function, called with a set[^1] containing all the filenames in the project root
+- `condition`: name of a file which must be present in the project root, list of files or a function which should return a found file
-- `load`: function which returns a project action object or name of a module which exports said function
+- `load`: function which returns a project action object or name of a module which exports said function.
+    The function is called with 2 parameters:
+    - The found value (returned from the condition)
+    - Telescope options
-- `exclude_file_actions` (optional): list of filetypes[^2] for which to disable file actions
+- `exclude_file_actions` (optional): list of filetypes[^1] for which to disable file actions

 Project action object: